 Low fat.
 Choose light cream, half and half, or whole milk.

-Tools suggestion for this recipe
+Tools suggestions for this recipe

 Mixing bowl.
-I cannot start the prepping work, without these.
+I cannot start the prepping work without these.

 Sauce pot.
 This is great for cooking pasta and convenient for draining.

 - 16 oz rigatoni or other tube pasta

 - ½ cup sweet peppers roughly chopped